Society of the United States: Courtship, cohabitation, and sexuality

 Couples often meet through religious institutions, work, school, or friends.
-"Dating services," services that are geared to assist people in finding partners, are popular both on and offline.
+"Dating services" are geared to assist people in finding partners, are popular both on and offline.
 The trend over the past few decades has been for more and more couples deciding to cohabit before, or instead of, getting married.
-The 2000 Census reported 9,700,000 opposite-sex partners living together and about 1,300,000 same-sex partners living together.
+The United States Census Bureau reported 9,700,000 opposite-sex partners living together and about 1,300,000 same-sex partners living together.
 These cohabitation arrangements have not been the subject of many laws regulating them, though some states now have domestic partner statutes and judge-made palimony doctrines that confer some legal support for unmarried couples.

 Adolescent sex is common; most Americans first have sexual intercourse in their teenage years.
 The current data suggests that by the time a person turns eighteen years old, slightly more than half of females and nearly two-thirds of males will have had sexual relations.
 More than half of sexually active teens have had sexual partners they are dating.
 Risky sexual behaviors that involve "anything intercourse related" are "rampant" among teenagers.
 Teenage pregnancies in the United States decreased 28% between 1990 and 2000 from 117 pregnancies per every 1,000 teens to 84 per 1,000.
 The United States is rated, based on 2002 estimates, 84 out of 170 countries based on teenage fertility rate, according to the World Health Organization.